Adolphe Monticelli Biography | Oil Paintings

 10-14-1824 Marseille, FRA - 6-29-1886 Marseille, FRABack to Artist IndexView Artists Paintings

-The young Paul Cézanne had befriended Adolphe Monticelliin the 1860s, and the influence of the older painter's work can be seen in Cézanne's work of that decade.
-Between 1878 and 1884 the two artists often painted landscapes together, once spending a month roaming the Aix countryside.
+The young Paul Cézanne had befriended Adolphe Monticelli in the 1860s, and the influence of the older painter's work can be seen in Cézanne's work of that decade.
+After 1870, Adolphe Monticelli returned to Marseille, where he would live in poverty despite a prolific output, selling his paintings for small sums.
+He was an unworldly man, all he knew was his art.
+Between 1878 and 1884 Cézanne and Monticelli often painted landscapes together, once spending a month roaming the Aix en Provance countryside.

-Art Movement: Impressionism
+Art Movement: Impressionism.

-Painters Adolphe Monticelli Influenced: Paul Cézanne, Vincent van Gogh
+Painters Adolphe Monticelli Influenced: Paul Cézanne, Vincent van Gogh.